 What Is a PR Bond?

-A PR bond is a personal recognizance or personal bond, meaning you do not have to pay anything upfront to be released.
+A PR bond — which stands for personal recognizance bond, is a type of bail bond where you do not have to pay anything upfront to be released.
 You are essentially promising the court that you will appear on your court date, relying on your word as a person.
 In essence, you are giving your word to the Court you will appear without putting financial collateral down.
-However, if you fail to appear, a warrant can still be issued for your arrest as described below.

 Can I Get a PR Bond From a Bail Bond Company?